aceniccola/aceniccola/README.md

 <img src="https://github.com/aceniccola/aceniccola/blob/main/andrewbanner.png" alt="banner that says Andrew Ceniccola - Machine Learning Engineer">

+Website: aceniccola.github.io

-- 🔭 I’m currently working on a neural network schema to act as an abstraction engine in artifical information systems
+- 🔭 I’m currently working on:
+    - A neural network schema to act as an abstraction engine in artifical information systems.
+    - The Virtual Cell Competition (please reach out to me with any questions here).
-- 🌱 I’m currently learning information theory and dynamical systems
+- 🌱 I’m currently learning information theory to explore frontier RL systems and dynamical systems to explore the virtual cell.
-- 👯 I’m looking to collaborate on research around increasing neural network effiency
+- 👯 I’m looking to collaborate on research around increasing neural network effiency particulary in biology and reinforcement learning with world modeling.
 - 🤔 I’m looking for help with all of the above
 - 💬 Ask me about my love of climbing or Go (the board game)
 - 📫 How to reach me: asceniccola@gmail.com